 “How can we assess recruitment success beyond just: ‘did we make our class or not?’ ”

-During Episode 11 of Capture’s data science podcast The WeightList, Golden and co-host Brad Weiner, director of Data Science at Capture, talk about the important days and weeks when enrollment planners are assessing the just-completed recruitment cycle — when they are evaluating the effectiveness of their recruitment across a variety of related and interlocking tactics.
+During Episode 11 of Capture’s data science podcast The WeightList, Golden and co-host Brad Weiner, director of Data Science at Capture, talk about the important days and weeks when enrollment planners are assessing the just-completed recruitment cycle — when they are evaluating the effectiveness of their student recruitment across a variety of related and interlocking tactics.

 “This is the time when you’re getting the results — the feedback echo of data has now come back around,” Thom says.